-PART D - INTANGIBLE PERSONAL PROPERTY [Stocks, bonds, certificates of deposit, etc See instructions] (If you have nothing to report, write "none" or "n/a") TYPE OF INTANGIBLE E BUSINESS ENTITY TO V /HICH THE PROPERTY RELATES PART E - LIABILITIES [Major debts - See instructions (If you have nothing to report, write "none NAME OF CREDITOR ADDRES S OF CREDITOR PART F - INTERESTS IN SPECIFIED BUSINESSES [Ownership or positions in certain types of businesses - See instructions] (If you have nothing to report, write "none" or "n/a") BUSINESS ENTITY # 1 BUSINESS ENTITY # 2 NAME OF BUSINESS ENTITY 200200 20011.200 2.1111 # 2 ADDRESS OF BUSINESS ENTITY PRINCIPAL BUSINESS ACTIVITY POSITION HELD WITH ENTITY I OWN MORE THAN A 5% INTEREST IN THE BUSINESS NATURE OF MY OWNERSHIP INTEREST PART G - TRAINING For elected municipal officers required to complete annual ethics training pursuant to section 112.3142, F.S.
-I CERTIFY THAT I HAVE COMPLETED THE REQUIRED TRAINING.
-IF ANY OF PARTS A THROUGH G ARE CONTINUED ON A SEPARATE SHE ET, PLEASE CHECK HERE SIGNATURE OF FILE R: DRNEY SIGNATURE ONLY Jountant licensed under Chapter 473, or attorney Signature: in good standing with the ne Florida Bar prepared this form for you, he or I, in accordance v , prepared the CE vith Section 112.3145, Florida Statutes, and the · · · · · · · · · · · · · · · · · · · instructions to the form.
-Upon my reasonable knowledge and belief, the Date Signed: disclosure herein is true e and correct.
-CPA/Attorney Signature: : · · · · · · · · · · · · · · · · · · · Date Signed: TYY YALO YALOMBALOMA OALO
+PART D - INTANGIBLE PERSONAL PROPERTY [Stocks, bonds, certificates of deposit, etc See instructions] (If you have nothing to report, write "none" or "n/a") TYPE OF INTANGIBLE E BUSINESS ENTITY TO W /HICH THE PROPERTY RELATES PART E - LIABILITIES [Major debts - See instructions] (If you have nothing to report, write "none NAME OF CREDITOR ADDRES S OF CREDITOR PART F - INTERESTS IN SPECIFIED BUSINESSES [O (If you have nothing to report, write "none") or "n/a") s in certain types of bus inesses - See instructions] BUSINESS ENTITY # 2 NAME OF BUSINESS ENTITY ADDRESS OF BUSINESS ENTITY PRINCIPAL BUSINESS ACTIVITY POSITION HELD WITH ENTITY I OWN MORE THAN A 5% INTEREST IN THE BUSINESS NATURE OF MY OWNERSHIP INTEREST PART G - TRAINING For elected municipal officers, a agency created under Part III, Chapter 163 required to co omplete annual ethics t training pursuant to section on 112.3142, F.S. ☐ I CERTIFY THAT I I HAVE COMPLE ETED THE REQU DIRED TRAINING.
+IF ANY OF PARTS A THROUGH G ARE CONTINUED ON A SEPARATE SHE ET, PLEASE CHECK HERE SIGNATURE OF FILE R: CPA or ATT DRNEY SIGNATURE ONLY Signature: ountant licensed under Chapter 473, or attorney be Florida Bar prepared this form for you, he or following statement: Date Signed: , prepared the CE vith Section 112.3145, Florida Statutes, and the Upon my reasonable knowledge and belief, the e and correct.
+Date Digited.
+CPA/Attorney Signature : Date Signed: